 Your child’s antics—from asking for more kisses to getting upset when you leave—can stem from her need to get her “fill” of you.
 If a typical day finds you saying, “In a minute” or “Can we do that later?” she might be needing more attention.
 And unfortunately, this can emerge in the middle of the night.

 The solution?
 Give her your full attention throughout the day and around bedtime, especially if she has other siblings.
-No distractions, tasks, or chores taking up half your attention.
-Set aside as little as 10 minutes to truly listen and be with her.
+Set aside as little as 10 minutes to truly be present and give her your attention.

-You might talk about what she thinks she’ll dream about that night, or what she was grateful for during the day (and why).
-Ask her what her favorite part of dinner was, or what she looks forward tomorrow.
+You might talk about what she thinks she’ll dream about that night or what she was grateful for during the day (and why).
+Ask her what her favorite part of dinner was or what she looks forward to tomorrow.
 By giving her your full attention, she just might feel less inclined to ask for it in the middle of the night.

-A simple change in your child’s sleep schedule can make a huge difference in whether she wakes up in the middle of the night.
+A simple change in your child’s sleep schedule can make a huge difference in whether he wakes up in the middle of the night.

-The best place to start is to see when she’s currently sleeping.
-If she’s sleeping later in the night, say, at 9:30pm, move her bedtime earlier to no later than 8:30pm.
-She might not have enough night sleep with a late bedtime, leading to cranky whining, unreasonable demands, and fitful rest.
+The best place to start is to see when he’s currently sleeping.
+If he’s sleeping later in the night, say, at 9:30pm, move bedtime earlier to no later than 8:30pm.
+With a late bedtime, he might not be getting enough sleep, leading to cranky whining, unreasonable demands, and fitful rest.

-But maybe she’s sleeping too early.
-Let’s say she needs to be awake by 6am in the morning, so you put her down for the night at 6:30pm.
-The trouble is, the early bedtime could be causing her to have too much sleep come the middle of the night.
-This makes it harder for her to fall back to sleep when she stirs.
+But maybe he’s sleeping too early.
+Let’s say he needs to be awake by 6am, so you put him down for the night at 6:30pm.
+The trouble is, the early bedtime could be causing him to have too much sleep come the middle of the night.
+This makes it harder for him to fall back to sleep when he stirs.

-In this case, push her bedtime later to something like 7:30pm.
-Kids this age can use 10-12 hours of sleep a night, so it’s still not unreasonable to sleep as late at 7:30pm or even 8pm with a 6am wake up.
+In this case, push bedtime later to something like 7:30pm.
+Kids this age can use 10-12 hours of sleep a night, so it’s not unreasonable to sleep as late as 7:30pm or even 8pm with a 6am wake up.

 Sometimes, the biggest successes can come from the smallest changes, starting with your child’s room.
 Here are a few changes to consider:

-- Night lights.
-If you don’t already use one, plugging one into a wall can help ease any fears she may have of sleeping in pitch black darkness.
-But if you already have one, she might be afraid of shadows it’s casting, or even unable to sleep because that particular night light is too dark.
-Experiment with either adding, removing, or replacing a night light to see if that helps her sleep through the night.
+- Add a nightlight.
+Plugging one into a wall can ease any fears she may have of sleeping in complete darkness.
+But if you already have one, she might be afraid of the shadows it’s casting or even unable to sleep because that particular nightlight is too dark.
+Experiment with either adding, removing, or replacing a night light to see if that helps her sleep better.

 - Weighted blanket.
 Some kids sleep better with a weighted blanket, which provides a nice, snug feeling to sleep underneath.

 The more attention we give our kids, the more we reinforce that behavior, whether positive or negative.
-Part of helping your 4 year old sleep through the night is to change her expectations of what happens when she lets out a scream.
+Part of helping your 4 year old sleep through the night is to change her expectations of what happens when she wakes up and cries.

 Yes, check on her when she initially cries.
-But rather than going in each time she cries, set your timer for 10- or 15-minute intervals and go into her room only then.
+But rather than going in each time she does, set your timer for 10- or 15-minute intervals and go into her room only then.

 Let’s say she woke up at midnight.
 Go into her room and briefly let her know that it’s time to sleep.
 Keep your demeanor kind but calm and quiet.
 This isn’t the time to engage in conversation or stimulate the environment.
-Don’t wait for her to calm down—instead, leave the room and set your timer for 12:15am.
+Don’t wait for her to calm down, either.
+Instead, leave the room and set your timer for 12:15am.

-Then, should she still be awake when the timer goes off, check in on her then, repeating your message about going to sleep.
-Be compassionate and consistent with your response, and she’ll learn that she last little choice but to fall asleep.
+Then, if she’s still awake when the timer goes off, check in on her, repeating your message about going to sleep.
+Be compassionate and consistent with your response, and she’ll learn that she has little choice but to fall asleep.

-Come the next morning, praise her for a job well done (yup, even if she was yelling more than ever).
-She’s learning a new way to fall asleep and is more likely to continue these good sleep habits knowing she’s on the right track.
+Come the next morning, praise her for a job well done (yup, even if she cried a lot).
+She’s learning a new way to fall asleep and is more likely to continue these new habits knowing she’s on the right track.

-It’s never easy when your 4 year old wakes up every night out of the blue.
+It’s never easy when your 4 year old wakes up every night.
 By taking a few steps, you can curb the behavior and get a good night’s sleep again.

-Now you and your child can finally get a full night of sleep—without waking up to find her coloring in the dining room.
+Now you can both finally get a full night of sleep—without waking up to find her wanting to say goodnight yet again.